MajorZiploc/json-test-utility/README.md

 - 0.2.6 - Adds List utility class with sorting functions
 - 0.2.7 - Fixes type information for List utility class
 - 0.2.8 - Adds JsonComparer.typecheck for type checking api contracts
+- 0.2.9 - Adds basic docs to readme

 ## Publishing a new version
 Make sure the version in the package.json is unique / bumped up